paullepoulpe/master-thesis/src/05_Delite.md

 # The Delite Compiler Architecture
 Delite [@delite] is a compiler framework built to enable the development of Domain Specific Languages (DSL).
-It can then be used to implement high performance applications that compile to various languages (Scala, C++, CUDA) and run on heterogeneous architectures (CPU /GPU).
+The DSL can then be used to implement high performance applications that compile to various languages (Scala, C++, CUDA) and run on heterogeneous architectures (CPU /GPU).

 Delite is composed of two separate parts, a compilation framework, and a runtime environment.
 We refer exclusively to the framework part in this report when we use the term `Delite`.
 The implementation of the runtime does not affect our discussion here.